pepkit/looper/docs/pipeline-interface.md

 For flag-like arguments that lack a value, you may specify `null` as the value (e.g. `"--quiet-mode": null`).
 These arguments are considered *required*, and `looper` will not submit a pipeline if a sample lacks an attribute that is specified as a value for an argument.

+#### Command template variable namespaces

+Within the `command_template`, you have access to variables from several sources.
+These variables are divided into namespaces depending on the variable source.
+You can access the values of these variables in the command template using the single-brace jinja2 template language syntax: `{namespace.variable}`.
+For example, looper automatically creates a variable called `job_name`, which you may want to pass as an argument to your pipeline.
+You can access this variable with `{looper.job_name}`.
+The available namespaces are listed below:

+##### 1 `project`
+All PEP config attributes.

+##### 2 `sample`
+All PEP post-processing sample attributes.

+##### 3 `pipeline`
+Everything under `pipeline` in the pipeline interface (for this pipeline).

+##### 4 `looper`

+Automatic attributes created by looper:

+- `job_name` -- automatic job name string made by concatenating the pipeline identifier and unique sample name.
+- `output_folder` -- parent output folder provided in `project.looper.output_folder`
+- `sample_output_folder` -- A sample-specific output folder derived from the ({output_folder}/{sample_name})
+- `total_input_size`
+- `pipeline_config`  (renamed from `config` to disambiguate with new `pep_config` ?)
+- `pep_config` -- path to the PEP configuration file used for this looper run.
+- `log_file`
+- `command`

+##### 5 `compute`

+Variables populated from the `compute` priority list.
+The `compute` namespace has a unique behavior: it cascades settings from various levels, overriding default values with more specific ones.
+The source list in priority order is:

+1. activated divvy compute package
+2. pipeline.compute section
+3. project.looper.compute
+4. looper CLI

+So, the compute namespace is first populated with any variables from the selected divvy compute package.
+It then updates this with settings given in the `compute` section of the pipeline interface.
+It then updates from the PEP `project.looper.compute`, and then finally anything passed to `--compute` on the looper CLI.
+This provides a way to module looper behavior at the level of a computing environment, a pipeline, a project, or a run -- in that order.

+##### `samples`

+For project-level pipelines, there is no `sample` namespace; instead, there is a `samples` (plural) namespace, which is a list of all the samples in the project.
+This can be useful if you need to iterate through all the samples.

 #### Optional arguments